The myth that inspired firecrackers and the color red for Chinese New Year

 There are several versions of the legend that explain how humans dealt with this yearly menace.
 According to one, long ago, a group of humans were preparing to evacuate their village on the night of nian’s visit, when an old beggar wandered into their midst.
 Everyone was too busy to pay attention to him, except for a kind old woman who served him some dumplings, and warned him eat quickly so he can escape to the mountains before nian arrived.

-For a legend that is supposed to have given birth to so many pervasive customs of the Spring Festival, it is odd that no traces of nian are found in ancient records—not even well-known bestiaries like the fourth century BCE’s Classic of Mountain and Sea.
+However, for a legend that is supposed to have given birth to so many customs of the Spring Festival, it is odd that no traces of nian are found in ancient records—not even well-known bestiaries like the fourth century BCE’s Classic of Mountain and Sea (《山海经》）.

-Among the 277 of mythological beasts profiled in this classic, though, is a creature known as the 山魈 (shānxiāo), which has the face of a human and black fur, and makes sounds of laughter when it see a human.
+Among the 277 of mythological beasts profiled in this classic, though, is a creature known as the 山魈 (shānxiāo), which has the face of a human, black fur, and makes sounds of laughter when it sees a person.
 The shanxiao live in the forest, and if a human wanders into their realm, they will take revenge by going into the village, playing tricks on the residents, and stealing their grain.
 Humans, in turn, would scare the shanxiao away by beating on gongs and setting off firecrackers.

 Judging from this legend, the inspiration for xi and nian was probably the primates that competed with humans for habitat as their villages expanded into the wilderness.
-Predators like bears or tigers are unlikely models for nian, as they would hibernate in winter.
-Regardless, the legend is a reminder of how close humans once lived to nature—and how thankful they must have been to survive another year.
+Predators like bears or tigers are unlikely models for nian, as they hibernate in winter.
+Regardless, the legend is a reminder of how close to nature humanity once lived—and how thankful they must have been to survive another year.

 Cover image from VCG